gene-git/wg_tool/README.rst

 Wireguard denotes networks available to each peer using *AllowedIPs*.
 That variable tells wireguard to permit packets to from the those networks.
+The networks one peer is sharing with another obviously require that the other peer be willing to share the same network traffic when communicating with one another.

-Wireguard uses that to create appropriate routes which all work.
+Wireguard uses *AllowedIPs* to create appropriate routes to network traffic.
-This means that if a gateway, for example, offers LAN access to it's clients then every client has its *AllowedIPs* with that LAN network listed.
+For example, if a gateway offers LAN access to it's clients then clients of that gateway wishing to use that LAN must have their *AllowedIPs* include that LAN network.

 *wg-tool* generates those *AllowedIPs* that wireguard needs.
 We designed it to minimize user input and to keep those inputs aligned with physical reality.

-If some gateway offers access to an internal network, there should be no need to edit every peer to add that network.
-Instead, the tool updates all peers with access to that network.

-For example, if the Office A gateway offers LAN-A access to clients, then *wg-tool* simply has the gateway designate LAN-A available to other peers.
-When it generates the wireguard configs, each peer that asks for access to that network will have access permitted via it's *AllowedIPs*.
+For example, if the Office A gateway offers LAN-A access to clients, then *wg-tool* has the gateway designate LAN-A available to other peers.
+When it generates the wireguard configs, each peer that requests access to that network will have access permitted via it's *AllowedIPs*.

 *wg-tool* expects each peer to list those networks it offers to other peers using the *nets_offerered* variable.

-Of course, this is entirely optional, and only needs to be used by peers that wish to share one or more networks.
+Of course, this is optional, and is only needed with peers that wish to share one or more networks.
 This applies to both gateways and clients.

+Similarly, peers may request access to one or more networks by using *nets_wanted*.

 In addition, gateways may set the *internet_offered* flag to indicate that it will pass traffic to and from the internet on behalf of it's clients.
 Clients, in turn, request such access using the *internet_wanted* flag.

-Similarly, peers may request access to one or more networks by setting *nets_wanted*.

-Based on all that information, *wg-tool* generates the appropriate *AllowedIPs* in the wireguard configs.
+Based on that information, *wg-tool* generates the appropriate *AllowedIPs* in the wireguard configs.

 Peer to Peer
 ------------